-Politics of Russia and Eurasia
+Politics of Russia and Eurasia (Spring 2021)

 How has Vladimir Putin been able to consolidate his power as president of Russia?
 Why are Armenia and Azerbaijan at war over Nagorno-Karabakh?
 How did corruption get so bad in Ukraine?
 Will China or Russia have more influence over the oil-rich states of Central Asia?
 The countries of the former Soviet Union influence regional, international, and U.S. politics every day.
 Starting with a brief introduction to the legacies of the Soviet Union, this course trace the major political and economic reforms in the countries of Eurasia over the past three decades and discuss their implications for the politics of the region today.
 By the end of this class, students will: